Bittrex VS Poloniex: Crypto Exchange Comparison

 Before you sign up on any crypto exchange you need to check the supported cryptocurrencies since different exchanges offer different cryptocurrencies for trading.
 You should also have in mind that neither Bittrex nor Poloniex allow you to buy or sell altcoins for fiat currencies.

 On Bittrex, you have the option to make deposits or withdrawals in USD through wire transfer, but only if your personal or corporate account is eligible.
 This means providing a picture and a government ID for the Fiat (USD) Trading Request and having a minimum of $50 per deposit.

 However, what these platforms lack in fiat trading they make up for in the great variety of altcoin listings.
 Bittrex currently offers hundreds of cryptocurrencies to trade with.
-Bittrex’s website shows more than 450 BTC pairs, plus a great number of trading pairs with not only the rest of the popular coins like Ethereum, Litecoin, Ripple and Tether, but also some lesser-known coins like Polymath, eBoost, Siacoin, Factom, and more.
+Bittrex’s website shows more than 450 BTC pairs, plus a great number of trading pairs with not only the rest of the popular coins like Ethereum (ETH), Litecoin (LTC), Ripple (XRP), and Tether (USDT), but also some lesser-known coins like Dash, Polymath, eBoost, Siacoin, Factom, and more.

 A feature exclusive to Poloniex is the so-called margin trading, which allows you to trade with borrowed funds.
 You can borrow money from other customers, called lenders, who agree to offer their funds as peer-to-peer loans with an interest rate.
 This type of trading comes at great risk, so if you’re a beginner, definitely think twice before having a go at it.

 The Bittrex team has shown great dedication to making security their top priority which is why they are proud to say that in the five years since it was first launched, the platform has never been hacked.
 Their security measures include two-factor authentication when you log into your personal account.
 The biggest part of your funds, around 80-90%, is safely stored offline as part of their elastic multi-stage wallet strategy.